lsaute/Data-Portfolio/README.md

 # SQL Portfolio

 Welcome to my SQL portfolio!
-This respository contains examples of data analysis I have done using SQL.
+This respository contains examples of data analysis and cleanup I have done using SQL.